 Gambling and online casinos in Madagascar

-Madagascar is an island nation with a unique culture and growing economy,
+Madagascar is an island nation with a unique culture and growing economy, where gambling is legal and under government control.

-Although the industry has not yet reached the level of neighboring countries,- in recent years, there has been an active development of online gambling and tourism,
+Although the industry has not yet reached the level of neighboring countries, in recent years there has been an active development of online gambling and tourism, which makes Madagascar a promising destination for investment in the gambling sector.

 Historical context

-mainly in tourist areas - Antananarivo, Tuamasina and Nosy Be.
+The first casinos in Madagascar appeared in the 1980s, mainly in tourist areas - Antananarivo, Tuamasina and Nosy Be.

-regulatory gambling,- and in the 2000s, a specialized department was created
+In 1995, the first legislation regulating gambling was passed, and in the 2000s, a specialized department was created to license and control gambling establishments.

-to attract foreign operators and develop an online market,
+Since 2018, the country began reforming gambling laws to attract foreign operators and develop an online market aimed at tourists and local players.

 Legislation and regulation

-Gambling is regulated by Gaming and Lotteries Law No. 96-020
+Gambling is regulated by Gaming and Lotteries Law No. 96-020 and subsequent 2018 amendments.

-Regulator - Office Malgache des Jeux (OMJ)- ("Malagasy Gambling Authority"),
+Regulator - Office Malgache des Jeux (OMJ)

-subordinate to the Ministry of Finance and Economics.
+("Malagasy Gambling Authority"), subordinate to the Ministry of Finance and Economics.

 Main provisions:- the license is mandatory for all operators;